By Mat, Last updated: May 28, 2019

 If you’ve found nothing, you might haven’t move anything to the memory card at all.
 Don't panic!
 FoneDog Android Data Recovery can solve your problem in a simple and secure way.
 This now calls for help from a recovery tool that can give you more options on how to retrieve deleted photos or videos even other kinds of contacts, messages and so on.

 If you haven’t included the deleted videos in your recent backup or you just don’t perform any backup procedures at all, using a recovery tool like our Fonedog toolkit can help you out in resolving this problem.
-Our Android Data Recovery Developed by FoneDog inventor is a tool with comprehensive and easy-to-follow instructions
+Our Android Data Recovery Developed by FoneDog inventor is a tool with comprehensive and easy-to-follow instructions in recovering deleted or lost files and data from any Android device.

 The Android Data Recovery is one of the main modules of our Fonedog toolkit, and the other modules it has are used for system recovery, bulk deletion of data, system rooting procedures and data backup and restore that are also applicable to iOS devices.